DAndyPhm0609/Everest/README.md

 Technology used: We implemented Firebase firestore into our project as a our persistent database.
 Furthermore, we also used Picasso API to display images in imageView using the URL of the image.
 Link to the API is here: https://github.com/square/picasso

+To get user information, we used FirebaseFirestore, FirebaseAuthentication, and Intent to send the user information when registered to display the user information and store user information into the Firestore.
+The Firestore will then save the user information under a JSON-like file.
+To set the button we used Intent to change around the activities to have a better usage of the application.